ricardo-hueso/PICV/README.md

 in images of planetary objects with atmospheres by analyzing the displacement of common regions found in images separated by a given amount of time.

-Questions about the use of the software can be issued to ricardo.hueso@ehu.eus If you use the software and find it useful please drop a line to the author.
+Questions about the use of the software can be send to ricardo.hueso@ehu.eus If you use the software and find it useful please drop a line to the author.

 The software is written in IDL and should be able to run in IDL6.0 or higher.